my-language-skills/featured-image-for-pressbooks/README.md

  * ![PHP](https://img.shields.io/badge/PHP-7.X-blue.svg)
  * [![WordPress](https://img.shields.io/badge/Wordpress-4.9.5-green.svg)](https://codex.wordpress.org/Version_4.9.5)
  * [![Pressbooks](https://img.shields.io/badge/Pressbooks-V%205.3.0-red.svg)](https://github.com/pressbooks/pressbooks/releases/tag/5.3.0)
+ * [Extensions for Pressbooks plugin](https://github.com/my-language-skills/extensions-for-pressbooks) (for advanced functionality settings)

 ## Disclaimers

-The Featured Image for Pressboks CPTs is supplied "as is" and all use is at your own risk.
+The Featured Image for Pressbooks plugin is supplied "as is" and all use is at your own risk.

 ## Screenshots
 You can see all of the screenshots of the theme [here](https://github.com/my-language-skills/pressbooks-featured-image/blob/developer/screenshots/screenshots.md).